 - In a large skillet, melt butter and olive oil on medium high heat.

-- Dredge chicken in seasoned flour and sauté in butter/olive oil mixture until golden brown.
+- Dredge chicken in seasoned flour and cook in butter/olive oil mixture until golden brown.
 About 5 minutes on each side.
 Remove from pan and set aside.

-- Add mushrooms and garlic to pan.
+- Reduce heat to medium add mushrooms and garlic to pan.
 Saute for a few minutes until mushrooms are slightly limp.

 - Add white wine and thyme - scraping up all the bits in the bottom of the pan.